medialab/xan/docs/cmd/search.md

     -f, --flag <column>    If given, the command will not filter rows but will instead flag the found rows in a new column with given name.
-    -l, --limit <n>        Maximum of rows to return.
+    -l, --limit <n>        Maximum of number rows to return.
 Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).